yunojuno/django-juno-testrunner/README.rst

 Contributing
 ------------

 Contributions and bug reports are welcome.
-Pull requests adding jazzy new features are even more welcome
+Pull requests adding jazzy new features are even more welcome.

+Thanks to:

+    * Tom Wardill for Python3 support - https://github.com/tomwardill